pogorely/COVID_vax_CD8/README.md

-# COVID_vax_CD8
-Data and scripts for study Minervina, Pogorelyy et al. 2021
+## Data and scripts for study Minervina, Pogorelyy et al. 2021

-This R code uses aggregated _cellranger_ output (folder _libsa_aggregate_) and adds TCR, UMAP GEX coordinates, GEX cluster, and epitope specificity info for each CD8+ T cell from the study.
+This R code uses aggregated _cellranger_ output (folder _liba_aggregate_) and adds TCR, UMAP GEX coordinates, GEX cluster, and epitope specificity info for each CD8+ T cell from the study.

 ## How to run
 Install neccesary R packages (_Seurat_ version 3.2.3, _data.table_, _igraph_, _stringr_, _viridis_).
 Run:

-    source("postprocesing.R")
+    source("postprocessing.R")

 This should take about an hour to run all of the analysis and will result in _cd8_only_dextr.tsv_ file (table with aggregated TCR, GEX and MHC-multimer specificity) in the working directory.